thomaskokholm/imgsharp/readme.md

 To define CORS rules for your imgsharp service you can create an `.env` file next to your Dockerfile.
 Example env definition: ALLOWED_ORIGINS=subdomain.mydomain.com

+To define Rate limit rule for your imgsharp service you can create an `.env` file next to your Dockerfile.
+Example env definition:
+RATE_LIMIT_TIME=15000
+RATE_LIMIT_AMOUNT=100

+This will prevent any givin ip to request more than a 100 times per 15 minutes

 ## Usage and Docs

 Example usage: